tandasat/barevisor/src/windows/README.md

     ```

-## Loading
+## Loading in a VMware VM

 1. Disable secure boot on the target system.
-It requires a change in BIOS settings and actual steps vary depending on models.
+It requires a change in BIOS settings, and actual steps vary depending on models.

 2. On target Windows, start the command prompt with Administrators privileges.